flenniken/collections/docs/collection-maker.md

 Wrote tmp/c24/c24.json
 ~~~

-The json has empty descriptions and the order isn't set.
-You fill those in later.
-Collections start in
+The json includes every photo in disk order.
+Titles and descriptions
+are empty.
+There is no `order` or `ready` field.
+Collections start
-building state, so only admins see them.
+`building`, so only admins see them. `g all` builds the image and
+thumbnails pages right away so you can edit in place.

 Add GPS locations and capture times: